meribold/meribold.org/virtual-environments-9487.md

 ## What's the point? <!-- WIP -->

-When we execute our copy of the Python binary, the `pyvenv.cfg` file slightly changes what happens during startup: the presence of the `home` key tells Python <!--that--> the binary belongs to a virtual environment, the <!--key's--> value (`/usr/bin`) tells it where to find the system's Python installation.
+When we run our copy of the Python binary, the `pyvenv.cfg` file changes what happens during startup a bit: the presence of the `home` key tells Python <!--that--> the binary belongs to a virtual environment, the <!--key's--> value (`/usr/bin`) tells it where to find a complete Python installation that includes the standard library.

+The end result is that `./lib/python3.6/site-packages` becomes part of the module search path.
+The point is that we can now install modules to that location, in particular specific versions of modules that may conflict with another project's dependencies.

+{::comment}
-The location of the `pyvenv.cfg` file becomes the Python processes' [prefix][]: a directory used to initialize the module search path...
-TODO
+The location of the `pyvenv.cfg` file becomes the Python processes' [prefix][]: a directory used to initialize the module search path.
+{:/comment}

 <!--
 Consider `ls -l /usr/lib/python3.6/site-packages/`: `site-packages` contains packages, but also standalone modules.
 -->

+{::comment}
-Here's what we get when starting `./bin/python3`:
+These are the prefix and module search path I get when using `./bin/python3`:

 ```python
 >>> import sys